LEGO Harry Potter

 A new school year means new gameplay mechanics, and here’s a quick rundown:

 This one makes sense.
-Of course you learn a
+Of course you learn a spell that conjures water.
+You're gonna have a lot of fires to douse soon. |

 -Spectrespecs are glasses you must put on your character so they can see invisible bricks (in areas showing both blue and pink sparkles on the ground), in order to rebuild them through Wingardium Leviosa into something useful.